 While there is no doubt that climate change itself threatens the effective enjoyment of various human rights, it is equally important to consider the human rights implications of the measures that are to be implemented to address climate change.
 At its 48th session in October 2021, the Human Rights Council adopted a mandate for a Special Rapporteur on climate change.
 The resolution also requests the Advisory Committee to conduct a study on the impact of new technologies for climate protection on the enjoyment of human rights and submit a report to HRC54 in September 2023.

 In April 2022, the Advisory Committee issued a call for inputs on the matter.
-At the 28th Session of the committee in August 2022, expert discussed the preliminary outline for the study.
+At the 28th Session of the committee in August 2022, experts discussed the preliminary outline for the study.
 NGOs have raised concerns about the terminology used in the report, emphasizing the importance of differentiating CATM from other proven technologies, like renewable energy, and of critically assessing the impacts of CATM on human rights.

 - List of Useful Resources on Geoengineering | CIEL, Earthjustice, QUNO, SGI, TWN, etc Group, and FIAN International